SehajDxstiny/personal-website/src/pages/posts/questions.md

 ---
 layout: ../../layouts/Writings.astro
-title: Attempt at Being Closer to the Fallibilistic Nature of Life
+title: Closer to the Fallibilistic Nature of Life
 pubDate: 2024-3-16
 description: "A list of questions to think about"
 author: Sehaj
 ---

 !["what is that?"](/images/pink_wonder.png)

+*questions to think about*

 1. Where would you want to be when AGI comes?